-Dr James Campbell, MA, DipArch, PhD, RIBA, IHBC, FSA.
+Dr James W P Campbell, MA, DipArch, PhD, RIBA, IHBC, FSA.
 Head of Department of Architecture, University of Cambridge.
-The Seear Fellow in Architecture and Art History, Director of Studies in History of Art and Architecture; Keeper of Pictures.
+The Seear Fellow in Architecture and History of Art, Director of Studies in History of Art and in Architecture; Keeper of Pictures.

 As Director of Studies I am responsible for organising teaching for undergraduate students in Architecture.
 I am also Director of Studies in Architecture at Trinity.

 I am Keeper of Pictures for Queens’ College which involves looking after the restoration and conservation of the College’s picture.
 As an architect I also help look after the buildings, sitting on building committees when they arise.

 Architecture applicants are asked to bring a portfolio with them to interview.
 Try to bring work in a range of media and plenty of drawings done from life rather than photographs.
 You should read around the subject before interview.
 Be clear why you want to study your subject at University.
 Be prepared to talk about your favourite architects and buildings.
 We do not expect you to know everything about your architecture before you arrive but we are looking for dedication and enthusiasm as you will need both to study at University level.